Arabia Kadali: Satyadev and Anandhi bolster this rehash of Thandel

 The world of Paruvu takes a little while getting used to but soon enough the audiences become engrossed

-Paruvu begins off with Dolly aka Pallavi (Nivetha Thomas) and her husband Sudheer (Naresh Agastya).
+Paruvu begins off with Dolly aka Pallavi (Nivetha Pethuraj) and her husband Sudheer (Naresh Agastya).
 Dolly had married Sudheer against her family wishes, they still haven’t forgiven her.
 Dolly and Sudheer are headed to Guntur to pay last respects for the dead uncle.
 Driving them home is Dolly’s cousin Chandrasekhar aka Chandu (Sunil Komisetty).
 There is an exchange of heated words.
 Dolly is pregnant but that in no way softens Chandu.
 As the journey progresses Dolly becomes extremely suspicious and firmly believes that Chandu has come to bump them off.
 Things take a huge turn with an unexpected death; further complications arise upon reaching Guntur.
 Naga Babu plays Ramayya; he represents the caste-based politics.
 This is the story in brief

 Naga babu as Ramayya; He represents the caste-based politics